MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-all-internal-transactions-of-an-address.md

   // Specify the wallet address for which transactions are to be retrieved const walletAddress = "0x26fcbd3afebbe28d0a8684f790c48368d21665b5";

-  // Set the blockchain chain (e.g., Ethereum) const chain = EvmChain.ETHEREUM;
+  // Set the blockchain (e.g., Ethereum)
+  const chain = EvmChain.ETHEREUM;

-  // Use Moralis API to get wallet transactions with internal transactions included const response = await Moralis.EvmApi.transaction.getWalletTransactions({
+  // Use the Moralis API to get wallet transactions with internal transactions included const response = await Moralis.EvmApi.transaction.getWalletTransactions({
     address: walletAddress,
     chain,